Lou Barletta: 2010

 Barletta announced on December 9, 2009, that he would once again challenge Kanjorski in 2010.
 He won his party's nomination on May 18, 2010.
 Kanjorski was again seen as one of the country's most vulnerable incumbents, with forecasters rating it a toss-up or a possible Republican pick-up.
 Barletta won the general election on November 2, 2010, beating Kanjorski by a 55-45 percentage margin.
 City Council President Joe Yannuzzi succeeded Barletta as mayor of Hazleton on December 15, 2010.

 2012

 In the 2008 presidential election, Barack Obama carried the 11th congressional district with 57 percent of the vote.
-However, after a gerrymander by a Republican-led delegation, the 11th was redrawn into a district Obama would've only received 47 percent of the vote in.
+However, after a gerrymander by a Republican-led legislature, the 11th was redrawn into a district in which Obama would have received only 47 percent of the vote.

 Barletta won reelection with 58 percent of the vote.

 2014

 Barletta was easily reelected, winning with 66 percent of the vote.